1 September 2012

 But that is not very comforting to us, is it, since we are all law-breakers?
 We have all sinned.
 We have all disobeyed God’s commandments.
-Yet, amazingly, the Bible speak of God justifying the ungodly!
+Yet, amazingly, the Bible speaks of God justifying the ungodly!

 What does that mean?
 Does it mean that God makes us righteous?
 No. To justify does not mean ‘to make righteous’, but as we saw, justification is a judicial sentence, a declaration that the person is ‘righteous’ and ‘not guilty’.

 If ‘justifying the wicked’ means that the judge makes him righteous, surely that would be a good thing to do, and not ‘an abomination’ to the Lord.
 But that’s not the judge’s work.
 He does not make the accused either good or bad, but simply pronounce a sentence on him.